ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 2. Add the Ubuntu droplet named **BACKEND** as a client on either Munin or Ganglia
 3. Send the URL of the Munin or Ganglia server in your grading packet.
 Make sure that both **FRONTEND** and **BACKEND** are appearing in the data.

+Of course, you may need to modify your firewall configuration to allow incoming connections for Munin! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 {{% notice tip %}}
 _As always, you may have to deal with Apache virtual hosts and firewalls for this setup.
 In addition, you may want to add a new A record to your domain name for this site, and request an SSL certificate via CertBot. --Russ_
 {{% /notice %}}